At Health Savings Administrators you have access to 22 Vanguard Funds - and unlike some of the competition, there is no required checking account.

 What tax forms will I get?
 What is reported to the IRS?

 Two tax forms will be provided to you and to the IRS.

 Form 1099-SA reports the distributions made from your Health Savings Account during the calendar year: This form is provided no later than January 31.
 The amount in Box 1 of your 1099-SA should be reported on Form 8889

 Form 5498-SA reports the contributions made to your Health Savings Account. .
 Our custodian bank provides this form no later than January 31 for contributions made during the calendar year.
-Taxpayers who make additional contributions made between January 1st and April 15th for the prior year will be provided a revised 5498-SA form in May.
-Please note that this form is informational and not filed with your taxes.
+Taxpayers who make additional contributions between January 1st and April 15th for the prior year will be provided a revised 5498-SA form in May.
+Please note that this form is informational and is not filed with your taxes.

 What tax forms do I need to complete?